Are you changing communities for the better?

 MEDIA AND COMMS SUPPORT

-We provide guidance to startups to create, implement, and manage effective strategies for communications by providing them with a comprehensive understanding of PR and marketing best practices within the state & local ecosystem.
+We help startups develop and market case studies, while providing guidance to startups to create, implement, and manage effective strategies for communications — providing them with a comprehensive understanding of PR and marketing best practices within the state & local ecosystem.

 WHAT WE EXPECT FROM YOU

 CivStart is able to provide superior market intelligence, guidance, critical connections, and resources because we are well-trusted by our startups, partners, and state and local government leaders.
-Startups are expected to actively participate in several of our in-person and online events throughout the 24-month program.
-Startups should also expect to participate in CivStart’s annual Demo Day and Innovation Summit in late Spring.
+Startups are expected to actively participate in monthly strategy meetings, curriculum, and CivStart’s annual Demo Day and Innovation Summit in the Spring.

 A STARTUP COMMUNITY